Implementing the PAC (Polar Alignment Correction) Interface

 virtual IPState MoveAZ(double degrees);

-Move the azimuth axis.
-Positive values move East, negative values move West.
+Move the azimuth axis by the given number of degrees.
+Positive = East, negative = West.

 Returns: